VUEngine/VBDE/readme.txt

     B: N
     A: M

-  o Graphics conversion
+  o Image conversion

-    VBDE allows for hassle free, on-the-fly graphics conversion using grit.
+    VBDE allows for hassle free, on-the-fly image conversion using grit.
 To use it, create a folder called "assets" in the root folder of your project, with a contained "images" folder.
-This folder will hold all your graphics in any of the supported
+This folder will hold all your images in any of the supported
     formats: png, bmp, gif, pcx or jpg/jpeg (I recommend png.)

-    Graphics should use an indexed 4-color palette in the following
+    Images should use an indexed 4-color palette in the following
     order: Black, Dark Red, Medium Red, Light Red.
 An example palette for Photoshop can be found in {VBDE}/system/grit/.

-    In order to be detected and converted by the graphics conversion script, you also need a *.grit file of the same name as the graphic, which contains the conversion settings.
+    In order to be detected and converted by the image conversion script, you also need a *.grit file of the same name as the graphic, which contains the conversion settings.
 You can find a number of example grit files in {VBDE}/system/grit/ which you